utilmeta/utype/docs/en/guide/cls.md

 	"""
 ```

-By passing `options` parameters in the function of `__from__` the data class, you pass a runtime parsing option that utype will parse the data according to.
+By passing `options` parameters in the function `__from__` of the data class, you can pass a runtime Options that utype will parse the data according to.

 #### Inheritance and Extend
-When you inherit a data class, you also inherit its parsing options, so you can also declare global parsing options.
+When you inherit a dataclass, you also inherit its parsing options, so you can also declare global parsing options.

 ```python
 import utype